evgeniyarbatov/gpx-map/README.md

 # Render GPX for Garmin eTrex SE

-Render GPX track on the map with the screen resolution of Garmin eTrex SE to allow looking at route details beforehand.

-This is particularly useful when you are navigating a long and unfamiliar GPX track when details are hard to see from the birds eye view.
+Render GPX track on the map with the screen resolution of Garmin eTrex SE to allow studying route details.
+This is useful when you are navigating a long and unfamiliar GPX track with details that are hard to see from the bird's eye view.

 ## How to use